Latest News

 Nationals MP Martin Cameron condemned Energy Minister Lily D'Ambrosio's claims of delivering for Latrobe Valley, citing soaring power prices, weak jobs growth, and neglect of residents during Victoria's energy transition. - Martin Cameron says new emergency services tax replaces fire levy, adding enormous pressure to struggling small businesses

-Gippsland Water has launched a Community Emergency Support Team to provide safe water, information, and local assistance during bushfires, floods, storms, and power outages, working alongside emergency services and communities. - Latrobe City launches investment campaign showcasing strength, innovation, and opportunities across Gippsland
+Gippsland Water has launched a Community Emergency Support Team to provide safe water, information, and local assistance during bushfires, floods, storms, and power outages, working alongside emergency services and communities. - Latrobe City Council launches 'Kindness is key' campaign to empower students and tackle bullying together

 |